Weihai: Economy

-Weihai is a commercial port and major fishing center with some light industries.
-Due to its close proximity to South Korea, Weihai also has a large Korean business community and receives many Korean tourists.In recent years, Weihai has vigorously implemented its urban internationalization strategy and deepened its opening-up and cooperation with South Korea in all aspects according to the concept of "three exchanges, four ports, and five connections", becoming a model for local exchanges and cooperation between China and South Korea.
+Weihai is a commercial port and a major fishing center with some light industries.
+Due to its close proximity to South Korea, Weihai has a large Korean business community and receives many Korean tourists.
+In recent years, Weihai has vigorously implemented its urban internationalization strategy and deepened its opening-up and cooperation with South Korea in all aspects according to the concept of "three exchanges, four ports, and five connections", becoming a model for local exchanges and cooperation between China and South Korea.
 Weihai is also a key production area for peanuts and fruit.
 Weihai has a good industrial foundation.
 A complete production system has been basically formed, with mechanical, electronic, chemical, building materials, light industry, textile and other industries as the pillars, and plastic, silk, medicine, food, arts and crafts and other industries as the backbone.

 Industrial Zone

 Weihai Economic & Technological Development Zone is a state-level development zone approved by the State Council on 21 October 1992.
 The administrative area has an area of 194 km2, including the programmed area of 36 km2 and an initial area of 11.88 km2.
 The built-up area covers 42.3 square kilometers, governs 2 towns, 3 streets, 30 administrative villages and 50 communities, with a registered residence population of 175000 and a permanent population of 300000.
 Its nearest port is Weihai Port, and the airport closest to the zone is Dashuibo Airport.

 Weihai Export Processing Zone (EPZ) was set up by the approval of the State Council on 27 April 2000.
 Weihai EPZ is located in Weihai Economic & Technological Development Zone with programmed area of 2.6 km2.
 Weihai EPZ belongs to comprehensive export & processing zone.
 The EPZ is located 30 km from Weihai Airport, 3 km to Weihai Railway Station and 4 km from Weihai Harbor.
 As a new frontier of opening up to the outside world, the processing zone has focused on developing five major industries: electronic information industry, precision machinery manufacturing, biotechnology and pharmaceutical industry, new materials, and food processing industry.

 Weihai Torch Hi-Tech Science Park is a state-level development zone approved by the State Council in March 1991.
 Located in Weihai's northwest zone of culture, education and science, the Park has the total area of 111.9 km2, a coastline of 30.5 km and 150,000 residents.
 It is 3 km away from the city center, 4 km away from Weihai Port, 10 km away from Weihai Railway Station, 30 km away from Weihai Airport and 80 km away from Yantai Airport.